 - Heavy duty blow-molded construction with reinforced base for increased strength and protection.

 - Extremely durable yet lightweight with proven 4-5 day ice retention

 - Keeps ice up to 5 days at temperatures up to 90 degrees Holds 84 cans

 - Retractable, telescoping handle holds stacked coolers in place Interlocking base and lid

 - Ultratherm insulated body and lid keep ice for 5 days at 90 degrees Fahrenheit

 - Reinforced swing-up handles with tie-down loop feature

-- UV inhibitors protect against sun damage.
+- UV inhibitors and infrared technology protect cooler against sun damage.